It’s Time to Pay Real Attention to Children’s Health

 At this juncture, millions of children’s futures are at stake.
 It is critically important to honestly assess whether vaccines have had a net negative impact rather than the “enormous” beneficial impact that the public health establishment likes to present as fact.

 The Children’s Health Defense is recognizing October 2017, Children’s Health Month, by launching a set of videos highlighting the chronic health issues plaguing our children.
-In our Campaign to Restore Child Health, WMP are also asking for everyone’s help to demand vaccine safety science.
+In our Campaign to Restore Child Health, CHD is also asking for everyone’s help to demand vaccine safety science.
 Our government health leaders who should be protecting children’s health are urging parents to vaccinate all children without doing the necessary safety studies.
 Watch the videos and read about the campaign.